JBecnel/AeroWeather/_Instructions.md

 # Project Setup Guide

-This guide provides instructions to set up your Python environment and install all necessary dependencies for your project.
+This guide provides instructions to set up your Python environment and install all necessary dependencies for the project.

 ## Prerequisites